 Associated eventsThe artwork was produced when the former service station designed by famous architect Mies van der Rohe was repurposed to be an intergenerational community centre.
 Designed in 1967–68, the service station was a keystone of the Île-des-Sœurs development project, intended to be a garden city.
 The service station lost its primary function in December 2008, when it was closed; declared a historical monument, it was then rehabilitated to become an intergenerational community centre.
 Restoration of the building fell under the government of Québec’s Politique d’intégration des arts à l’architecture et à l’environnement des bâtiments et des sites gouvernementaux et publics.

-Francis Montillaud is a young artist born in the Québec City region.
+Francis Montillaud is an artist born in the Québec City region.
 After obtaining a bachelor’s degree in visual arts at Université Laval in 2003, where he concentrated in new media.
 He moved to Montréal and earned a master’s degree in visual and media arts at UQAM.
 He was selected to be in the Manifestation internationale d’art 3: Cynismes? de Québec, presented by curators Patrice Loubier and André-Louis Paré in 2005.
 In 2009, his participation in the Paysages Éphémères festival was critically acclaimed, bringing him to the notice of the public in Montréal.

 Awards and honours